-One can also envisage that hydrogen fuel cell vehicles could be used to supply ctricity (and heat) to residential or office buildings, while parked during working hours.
-The option could be the establishment of cylinder-filling points at refuelling stations.
+One can also envisage that hydrogen fuel cell vehicles could be used to supply electricity (and heat) to residential, office buildings or recreational areas, while parked during working hours.
+Another option could be the establishment of cylinder-filling points at refuelling stations.
 Such filling points would serve as an infrastructure for portable fuel cell applications in industrial, household and recreational use.